chrisvanmeer/hcp-boundary-demo-azure/README.md

-# HCP Boundary with self managed workers
+# HCP Boundary with self-managed workers

 ## Synopsis

 Get secure access to your private resources through HCP Boundary.
-In stead of traditional solutions like jump-boxes or VPN's, (a part of) Boundary does not need any ingress firewall rules.
-In stead, it only needs egress access to an upstream worker.
+Other than traditional solutions like jump-boxes or VPN's, (a part of) Boundary does not need any ingress firewall rules.
+Instead, it only needs egress access to an upstream worker.

 ## Requirements